-between the two countries [...] as the launches of ballistic missiles are core state disclosed rarely countries.'24 The agreement however, the least ambitious of the existing pre-launch notification agreements (the American-Soviet agreement of 1988, then the American-Russian agreement of 2000 and the Indo-Pakistani agreement of 2005).
-Sino-Russian agreement defines ballistic missiles restrictively as delivery vehicles with a range exceeding 2000 km (Article 1) and limits notification on the Chinese side to delivery vehicles launched towards Russia (north, north-west, northeast), with similar restrictions applying to Russian launches (Article 2).
+between the two countries [...] as the launches of ballistic missiles are core state disclosed secrets rarely with other countries.'24 The agreement remains, however, the least ambitious of the existing pre-launch notification agreements (the American-Soviet agreement of 1988, then the American-Russian agreement of 2000 and the Indo-Pakistani agreement of 2005).
+Sino-Russian agreement defines The ballistic missiles restrictively as delivery vehicles with a range exceeding 2000 km (Article 1) and limits notification on the Chinese side to delivery vehicles launched towards Russia (north, north-west, northeast), with similar restrictions applying to Russian launches (Article 2).
 In addition, each party may decide not to give prior notification of a test in 'exceptional cases'